 In my classes, attendance is important because in one way or another, I believe that a student will learn something even just a minute amount of knowledge or skill from my teachings while the other students are learning with flying colors.
 It gives me an opportunity to admonish, understand, interact, communicate, and become a mentor, a guidance counselor, a father, and a friend to my students.
 Skin color and origin doesn’t deviate or influence my aim of providing equal opportunity to education and of myself being fair to everyone, I emphasize on the set school and classroom standards while balancing justice and mercy.
 I derive my strength and satisfaction when a student is able to replicate the knowledge and skills learned and/or design projects through their own imagination, creativity, and analytical thinking skills.
 From typing a simple letter using a computer and a printer, to digital designing, website designing, assembling and programming robots, software and game programming, and to project – based technology engineering and design.

-Teaching tertiary to Grade 2 level students on a daily basis or on a once - a - week period classes for almost twenty years has been a personal feat for me, I have never imagined before that I will passionately enjoy that smile and excitement on a student’s face of being proud of his or her own project creations.
+Teaching tertiary to primary level students on a daily basis or on a once - a - week period classes for almost twenty years has been a personal feat for me, I have never imagined before that I will passionately enjoy that smile and excitement on a student’s face of being proud of his or her own project creations.
 Yes, there is no such thing as monopoly of knowledge and skills, teachers fade away but the transfer of knowledge and skills for the development of society remains.